Murray Bridge News, sport and weather

 Local Sport

-Gallant Bolt out of singles draw
+Bolt bows out

-But Murray Bridge's Alex Bolt will progress through the Australian Open doubles tournament.
+After an excellent fight, Alex Bolt and partner Bradley Mousley have been eliminated in the men's quarterfinal at ...

 TV Guide